sevagas/macro_pack/README.md

 ### macro\_pack Pro only:
 ```
+    -b, --background    Run the macro in background (in another instance of office application)
     --vbom-encode   Use VBA self encoding to bypass antimalware detection and enable VBOM access (will exploit VBOM self activation vuln).
                   --start-function option may be needed.
     --av-bypass  Use various tricks  efficient to bypass most av (combine with -o for best result)